doyun421/Calibration/definition.md

                         Example of samples from two populations with the same mean but different dispersion.
 The blue population is much more dispersed than the red population.
                   * Support
-                  In mathematics, the support (sometimes topological support or spectrum) of a measure u on a measurable topological space
+                  In mathematics, the support (sometimes topological support or spectrum) of a measure u on a measurable topological space.

                   f_s(x) = F(x/s)/s,
                   f(x) same f_(s=1)(x).